-This course provides an understanding of the implications of changes in the global organisation of firms and the international workforce for human resource management policy choices.
-Students following this course will be able to demonstrate a detailed understanding of the major analytical concepts and models in international human resource management.
-International Human Resource Management will also distinguish trends in international human resource management policies and practices.
-Students will be able to assess the problems associated with the design and implementation of international HRM policies and practices, as well as their impact on employees and be able to distinguish between different types of human resource management and employee relations systems in the global economy.

-Managing organisational change

-Managing organisational change is one of the core challenges facing modern managers.
-This course develops conceptual and theoretical frameworks for understanding the process of organisational change.
-Students evaluate, critically, research in and theories of organisational change and change management with a view to exploring and evaluating different theories and practices of managing the change process.
-Students develop diagnostic and analytical skills with which to explain complex organisational situations.

-The individual at work
+This course provides an levaluating understanding of the implication practices of changes in the global nge process. organisation of firms and the gnostic and international workforce for huma hich to explain resource management policy al situations. choices.
+Students following this t work course will be able to demonstra a detailed understanding of the This course develops conceptual major analytical concepts and and theoretical frameworks for models in international human understanding the behaviour of individuals and groups within work resource management.
+International Human Resource Management organisations.
+We explore and will also distinguish trends in critically evaluate research in and international human resource theories of individual and group ▶ has provided access to a user-friendly website discussions with our international peers and assistance from online tutors. who readily lend support Here at SBCS, the lecturers and guidance.
+All of these impart vast amounts of knowledge in a highly management policies and practices.
+Students will be able to assess ' e onal the problems associated with the design and implementation of international HRM policies and practices, as well as their impact on employees and be able to distinguish between different types of human resource management and employee relations systems in the global economy. ge Managing tries organisational change Managing organisational change is one of the core challenges facing modern managers.
+This / course develops conceptual and theoretical frameworks for ures es. understanding the process of organisational change.
+Students evaluate, critically, research in and theories of organisational change and change management with a view to exploring and evaluating ns different theories and practices of managing the change process.
+Students develop diagnostic and an analytical skills with which to explain complex organisational situations. ate The individual at work interactive, comfortable and friendly environment.
+The school provides ample study facilities and a welltrained administrative staff elements contribute to an overall enlightening yet enjoyable journey in tertiary education